-PURSUANT TO 18 U.S.C.
+CERTIFICATION PURSUANT TO 18 U.S.C.
 SECTION 1350, AS ADOPTED PURSUANT TO SECTION 906 OF THE SARBANES-OXLEY ACT OF 2002

+In connection with the Quarterly Report of M/A-COM Technology Solutions Holdings, Inc. (the "Company") on Form 10-Q for the three months ended December 28, 2012 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), John Croteau, as President and Chief Executive Officer of the Company, and Conrad R. Gagnon, as Chief Financial Officer of the Company, each hereby certifies, pursuant to and solely for the purpose of 18 U.S.C.
+Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that:

-The undersigned, Chief Executive Officer and Chief Financial Officer of M/A-COM Technology Solutions Holdings, Inc. (the "Company"), hereby certify, pursuant to 18 U.S.C.
-Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that, to the best of their knowledge: (i) the Quarterly Report on Form 10-Q for the Company for the fiscal quarter ended March 30, 2012 (the "Report") fully complies with the requirements of Section 13(a) or Section 15(d) of the Securities Exchange Act of 1934 and (ii) the information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company for the period covered by the Report.
+(1) The Report fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934; and

+(2) The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company for the period covered by the Report.

-Date: May 10, 2012
+Date: February 1, 2013